Связаться

 • Included:

-• Accommodation and meals in Mdumbi (7 nights)
+• Accommodation and meals in Mdumbi in separate traditional houses (7 nights, double occupancy)

-• Team Trip guide for the entire trip: on land, in the water and underwater
+• A Team Trip guide will accompany you throughout the entire journey — on land, in the water, and underwater

 • Not included: